ASHTOW2102/Model_Explorer/README.md

 **JavaScript Framework**
 Model Explorer is built using React framework.
 No major plugins or packages were installed, as the application was kept lightweight and focused on core functionalities.

-**Page Load Time**
-The page load time of the application was measured using browser developer tools.
-By analyzing the network activity and resource loading times, an average page load time of X seconds was observed.

 **Optimizations**
 To decrease the load time and improve performance, the following optimizations were implemented: